Ga8riela/portfolio/site/content/about/_index.md

 title = "About me"
 +++

-I´m an **architect**, pastry chef and coffee lover.
-I´m living in Barcelona, and absolutely love the city.
-I never though I would be able to live in the same city as Gaudí.
-I would like to design as him, but for now I´m in the path of learning.
+**Architect**, pastry chef and coffee lover.
+I´m currently living in Barcelona, and absolutely love the city.
+Never though I would be able to live in the same city as Gaudí.
+Would like to design as him, but for now I´m in the path of learning.
 And my path takes me to the world of interior design, which is where I´m focusing right now.

-Currently collaborating with **RAUM studio** as a freelance architect.
+I´m currently collaborating with **RAUM studio** as a freelance architect.
 This studio specializes on retail design, focusing on branding, interior design and mobile design.

                                                  ![This is me][1]